HongW2019/OAP-spark2.4.3/README.md

 ## Configurations for YARN Cluster and Spark Standalone Mode
 ### YARN Cluster Mode
-There are two deploy modes that can be used to launch Spark applications on YARN, ***client*** and ***cluster*** mode. if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between the drivers and the executors.
+There are two deploy modes that can be used to launch Spark applications on YARN, ***client*** and ***cluster*** mode. if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use ***cluster*** mode to minimize network latency between the drivers and the executors.
 Launching Applications with spark-submit can support different deploy modes that Spark supports, so you can run spark-submit to use YARN cluster mode.
 #### Configurations on Spark with OAP on YARN Cluster Mode
-Before run spark-submit, you should add below OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
+Before run `spark-submit`, you should add below OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
 ```
 spark.master                      yarn
 spark.deploy-mode                 cluster